-The Honors Program is designed to provide an opportunity for a structured indepth study of a topic chosen by the student.
-Under the supervision of a faculty member who is expert in the student's thesis topic, Honors candidates will develop a formal research design, conduct a literature review, apply theories and research methodologies relevant to their study and author a thesis of publishable quality.
-Graduates of the IR Honors Program have found the experience invaluable in enhancing their writing, research and reasoning skills and preparing them for future graduate work.
+The Honors Program is designed to provide an opportunity for a structured, year long, in depth study of a topic chosen by the student.
+Under the supervision of multiple professors, Honors candidates will develop a research design, conduct a literature review, apply theories and research methods relevant to their study and author a thesis that makes an original contribution of some kind.
+Graduates of the IR Honors Program have found the experience invaluable in enhancing their writing, research and reasoning skills and preparing them for graduate work.